jlpopken/QTP-course-in-a-box/modules/modify/_posts/2000-01-04-descriptiveprogramming.markdown

 (You can even delete the Insert Order button out of the object repository if you want.
 We won't need it anymore.)

-So let's click on the object spy and then the pointer and then click on the Insert Order Button.
+So let's click on the object spy and then the pointer.
+And then click on the Insert Order Button.
 We want to find a unique property/value pair:

 ![alt text](https://cloud.githubusercontent.com/assets/10998057/10459340/bee3f12e-7194-11e5-875c-18a026371885.PNG "PropertyValuePair")